Chinese Food

 was a restaurant specialising in 'Taiwan beef noodle.'

-like eating.
-But I have always been curious about
+But I have always been curious about beef noodle

-beef noodle soup in China.
-Was the Taiwan dish anything
+soup in China.
+Was the Taiwan dish anything like

-like the original; how was it different?
-I finally
+the original; how was it different?
+I finally had

-had a chance to find out last year when I went to
+a chance to find out last year when I went to Beijing

-Beijing and Datong.
-There I ate the basic version
+and Datong.
+There I ate the basic version of the

 Without doubt they